 Hotel Alma Barcelona is definitely more on the “bougie” side, offering a luxurious stay with stunning views of the city, including the Sagrada Familia.
 The hotel’s terrace matches just that and provides not only a stunning vantage point but also delicious food to enjoy.

-Although a little more on the pricey side, the on-site restaurant offers a range of Mediterranean and Catalan cuisine.
+Cuisine: Although a little more on the pricey side, the on-site restaurant offers a range of Mediterranean and Catalan cuisine.

-Directions: The Hotel Alma Barcelona is conveniently located in the heart of the city.
+Getting There: The Hotel Alma Barcelona is conveniently located in the heart of the city.
 You can easily access it by various modes of transportation, including walking or public transit.

 5. Bunkers del Carmel

 As we come to a close, let me take you to a spot where history and urban flair collide – the Bunkers del Carmel.
-A spot that used to be a hidden gem but is now a popular for Barcelona locals and tourists, because well... its that beautiful.
+A spot that used to be a hidden gem but is now popular for Barcelona locals and tourists, because well… its that beautiful.

 Imagine this: you’re standing on a graffiti-filled historical threshold, and as the sun starts its magic hour show, the Sagrada Familia takes on a silhouette against the horizon.
 It’s like a dance between eras, where the past merges with the present.
 You’re not just observing; you’re experiencing.
 You’re surrounding by the buzz of the ambiance of people eating, drinking and enjoying life but as you look out and stare you feel a sense of calm, silence and awe at your sight.